Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Michigan offers a significant sales and use tax exemption on qualified data center equipment for new or refurbished facilities.
-This incentive directly lowers the capital investment required for deploying and upgrading IT infrastructure.
+• Tax Advantage For Data Centers: Michigan provides a specific sales and use tax exemption for qualified data center equipment to encourage infrastructure growth.
+This financial benefit helps reduce the initial cost of deploying high-performance hardware.

 Natural Disaster Risk